ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 The list can be a sequence of numbers or letters, or a group of files specified with wildcard characters:

+    for i in {3,2,1,liftoff}; do echo $i; done  # needs more excitement! for i in {3,2,1,"liftoff!"}; do echo $i; done  # exclamation point will confuse the shell unless quoted
-    # imagine you have 20 sequence files, in a 'fastqs' directory:
+    # Now imagine you have 20 sequence files, in a 'fastqs' directory:
     bwa index reference.fa
     for sample in fastqs/*.fastq; do
         bwa mem reference.fa $sample 1> $sample.sam 2> $sample.err